ismailakkila/alexa-spark/README.md

 # Connect Alexa Skill to AWS Lambda
 1. In the Lambda console, copy the long "ARN" string in the upper right.
 2. Go back into the Alexa Skill console, open your skill, click "Skill Information", choose Lambda ARN and paste that ARN string in.
 3. Now you're ready to put it all together.
-Try "Alexa, Open Spark" to test
+Try "Alexa, Open Spark" to test.

+Good Luck!